Cookies at icould.com

 Using icould:

 • icould videos actively challenge career stereotypes and show the career paths of people from a wide range of backgrounds, across a range of sectors and levels.
-This enables students to tap into perspectives outside their own network or equally, be inspired by stories relating to their own experience.
-Our Inspiration section groups together interesting videos by theme.
+This enables students to tap into perspectives outside their own network or equally, be inspired by stories reflecting their own experiences.
+Explore videos by theme to hear about a variety of issues which help shape careers

 • The site encourages young people to discover opportunities and job types they may not have known about before.
 Showing a range of opportunities and career routes can help raise aspirations and broaden young people’s horizons